busbud/coding-challenge-native-a/README.md

 ## Configuration

-You will need to rename conf.h.default to conf.h and supply a valid application identifier for access to the busbud staging API
+You will need to rename conf.h.default to conf.h and supply a valid application identifier for access to the busbud staging API in
+"Busbud App/Busbud App/"

 ## App Flow